-Most kids in America toilet train between two and three-and-a-half years of age, which is actually pretty late by international standards.
-None of those kids have the motor skills necessary to wipe their bottoms.
-They can’t see back there to know if they’ve done it right, and have no internal sensation to tell them when they are done.
-And no matter how much they want to be big kids and entirely independent, they simply may not develop the dexterity they need for some months.
+The problem is that kids can’t see back there to know if they’ve wiped correctly and have no internal sensation to tell them when they are done.
+And no matter how much they want to be big kids and go to the bathroom entirely independently, toddlers simply may not develop the dexterity needed to properly wipe their butt with toilet paper for some months.

-“A three-year-old, a four-year-old – sure you can have them do it, but it’s not going to be done well,” says explains Dr. Roseanne Lesack, a licensed psychologist, board-certified analyst, and director of a child psychology unit at Nova Southeastern University.
+“A 3-year-old or 4-year-old, sure you can have them do it, but it’s not going to be done well,” says Lesack.
 “You have to really think about what is developmentally appropriate for the age of your child.
-Though you may want to be done wiping your child’s butt, the truth is they may not be ready for it, and that’s okay.”
+Though you may want to be done wiping your child’s butt, the truth is they may not be ready for it, and that’s OK.”

-So, for a few months (or more, depending on the kid) parents may be on the hook for wiping duties.
-No problem.
-That’s what they invented shittens for.
-Parents can coach their kids, check if they are clean and give them feedback on their technique.
+So, for the months when you’re teaching your toddler to wipe their bum (or more, depending on the kid), parents may be on the hook for ass-wiping duties.
+(That’s what they invented shittens for.)
+Parents can coach their kids, check if their bum is clean, and give them feedback on their technique.
 Technique varies from family to family, but remember that little kids have no point of reference.
-They don’t know how many toilet paper squares to use if they go in the toilet or the garbage, or what can be flushed down the toilet.
-(Not wet wipes, even if they say “flushable.”)
+They don’t know how many toilet paper squares to use to wipe their butt, or if the toilet paper goes in the toilet or the garbage, or what can be flushed down the toilet (hint: not wet wipes, even if they say “flushable”).

-Once they have an idea on technique, parents should still stick around to offer a safety wipe, or a wipe down by an adult after the kid tries it, because they probably aren’t going to be particularly good at it.
-This can be frustrating for parents who just want the process to be complete; there’s a temptation to compare kids to their peers, siblings, or relatives, and that isn’t fair.
+Once toddlers have an understanding of butt-wiping technique, parents should still stick around to offer a safety wipe, because chances are the kid won’t be particularly good at it for some time.
+This can be frustrating for parents who just want the process to be complete and their butt-wiping days to be over; there’s also a temptation to compare kids to their peers, siblings, or relatives.
+But that’s neither fair nor helpful.
 In fact, stressing about potty training can really interfere with the process.